M-ismail83/credit-card-fraud-detection/README.md

 ## PCA (Principal Component Analysis) Technique

-To study how dimensionality reduction affects model behavior, we applied Principal Component Analysis (PCA) using 95% variance retention, which reduced the dataset from 30 original features to 27 principal components.
-We then compared the performance of several machine learning algorithms before and after PCA using the exact same workflow.
-The goal of this report is to analyze how PCA influences accuracy, precision, recall, and F1-score, and to explain why each model’s performance improved, decreased, or stayed similar after dimensionality reduction.
+This part of the project investigates the impact of dimensionality reduction using PCA on different machine learning models for credit card fraud detection.

+Instead of assuming that PCA always improves performance, our objective was to systematically evaluate when PCA helps, when it hurts, and why, using the same experimental pipeline for all models.

 ### Methodology

-We used the same workflow for all algorithms to ensure a fair comparison.
-1. Data Loading & Splitting:
-The dataset was loaded from creditcard.csv.
-Features (X) and labels (y) were separated, then split into 80% training and 20% testing using stratified sampling.

-2. Feature Scaling:
-All features were standardized using StandardScaler (fit on training data, applied to test data).

-3. PCA Transformation (95% Variance):
-PCA was applied to the scaled training data, reducing 30 features → 27 components.
-The same transformation was applied to the test set.

-4. Model Training (Before and After PCA):
-For each algorithm (XGBoost, MLP, SVM, KNN), we trained:
-- A model on the original scaled features
-- A model on the PCA-reduced features

-5. Validation Threshold Selection:
-The training data was internally split again into training/validation subsets.
-The validation set was used to find the best decision threshold that maximized the F1-score.

-6. Model Evaluation:
-Each model was evaluated on the test set using:
-Accuracy, Precision, Recall, F1-score, Processing time

-This allowed us to directly compare how PCA affects performance and computation across different algorithms.

-### Model-by-Model Results & Analysis

-#### XGBoost Results
-After applying PCA, XGBoost showed a small decrease in performance across precision, recall, and F1-score.
-Processing time improved slightly due to fewer input features.

-XGBoost relies heavily on original feature interactions and raw variable splits.
-PCA mixes these features into new components, which:
-- Reduces interpretability for the trees
-- Weakens useful fraud-related patterns
-- Removes small-but-important signals
-Therefore, PCA slightly harms XGBoost performance.

-#### Multi-Layer Perceptron (MLP) Results
-#### Support Vector Machine (SVM) Results
-#### K-Nearest Neighbors (KNN) Results
+To ensure a fair comparison, the following workflow was applied both with and without PCA for each model:

+1. Data Splitting

+ - The dataset was split into 80% training and 20% testing sets.
+ - Stratified sampling was used to preserve the original class imbalance.

+2. Feature Scaling

+- All features were standardized using StandardScaler.
+- The scaler was fitted on the training set and applied to the test set.

+3. PCA Transformation

+ - PCA was applied with 95% variance retention.
+ - This reduced the feature space from 30 original features to 27 principal components.
+ - PCA was fitted on the training data and applied to the test data to avoid data leakage.

+4. Model Training
+For each algorithm (XGBoost, MLP, SVM, KNN), two models were trained:

+ - One using the original scaled features
+ - One using the PCA-transformed features

+5. Threshold Optimization (XGBoost only)

+ - For XGBoost, an internal training/validation split was used.
+ - The decision threshold was tuned to maximize the F1-score, improving performance on the imbalanced dataset.

+6. Evaluation Metrics
+All models were evaluated on the test set using:
+ - Accuracy
+ - Precision
+ - Recall
+ - F1-score

+### Model-by-Model Analysis

+#### XGBoost
+ - PCA caused a small decrease in precision, recall, and F1-score.
+ - Computational efficiency slightly improved.

+This behavior is expected because XGBoost relies on original feature interactions and decision-tree splits.
+PCA mixes features into linear components, which:
+ - Reduces interpretability for trees
+ - Weakens informative fraud-related patterns
+ - Removes small but important signals

+As a result, PCA slightly harms XGBoost performance.

+#### Multi-Layer Perceptron (MLP)
+ - PCA increased recall but reduced precision, leading to a small change in F1-score.

+PCA benefits MLP by:
+ - Reducing noise
+ - Simplifying the feature space

+However, the loss of fine-grained feature details increases false positives, creating a recall–precision trade-off.

+#### Support Vector Machine (SVM)
+ - Performance degraded significantly after PCA, especially in recall and F1-score.

+SVM is highly sensitive to:
+ - Feature-space geometry
+ - Distance relationships
+ - Class overlap

+PCA alters these relationships, and when combined with extreme class imbalance, results in weaker margins and reduced class separability.

+#### K-Nearest Neighbors (KNN)
+After PCA, KNN showed:
+ - Slightly higher precision
+ - Slightly lower recall
+ - Nearly unchanged F1-score

+ PCA reduced noise and improved distance stability, but also slightly altered neighborhood relationships.
+The reduced dimensionality improved computational efficiency without significantly affecting overall performance.

+Key Takeaways from PCA Experiments
+ - PCA does not universally improve model performance
+ - Tree-based models (XGBoost) are negatively affected by PCA
+ - Distance-based and neural models show mixed effects
+ - PCA mainly improves efficiency and noise handling, not necessarily accuracy
+ - The usefulness of PCA strongly depends on the model architecture and decision mechanism

 -----